 So who are the major players in wine training?

 UK-based WSET is the largest company of its kind in the world and currently enrolls 40,000 students each year worldwide.
 It offers students wine knowledge in its ‘basic programs’, sometimes in piecemeal fashion in a very short space of time.
-WSET has more training centers in China than in any other location in the world, including the UK.
+WSET has more training centers in China than in any other location in the world, except for the UK.

 On the whole, there is little competition globally and the companies offer wine classes to novices, as well as experts.
 As a result, more and more restaurants – particularly in Asia – are hiring sommeliers with qualifications from recognized entities like WSET.